 - Electromagnetic radiation (EM radiation or EMR) includes radio waves, microwaves, infrared, (visible) light, ultraviolet, X-rays, and gamma rays.

-- Man-made technologies that produce electromagnetic radiation include radio and TV transmitters, radar, MRI scanners, microwave ovens, computer screens, cellular phones, all types of lights and lamps, electric blankets, electric bar heaters, lasers, x-ray machines.
+- Man-made technologies that produce electromagnetic radiation include radio and TV transmitters, radar, MRI scanners, microwave ovens, computer screens, mobile phones, all types of lights and lamps, electric blankets, electric bar heaters, lasers and x-ray machines.

-- In the quantum scale of electromagnetism, electromagnetic radiation consists of photons which are the elementary particles responsible for all electromagnetic phenomena.
+- At the quantum scale of electromagnetism, electromagnetic radiation is described in terms of photons rather than waves.
+Photons are elementary particles responsible for all electromagnetic phenomena.

-- A single gamma ray photon might carry ~100,000 times the energy of a single photon of visible light.
+- A single photon with a wavelength corresponding with gamma rays might carry 100,000 times the energy of a single photon of visible light.